It never fails–

 There is a plethora of research backing why sleep is so important for our developing babes.
 TCB shares a lot of this research through her platform, and Hattie's pediatrician in Kansas City actually recommends TCB on the literature they hand out at well checks!

 It took me a while to learn that just because Hattie woke up, didn't mean she was ready or needed to get up.
 Before TCB, I had no clue that babies had to learn to connect their sleep cycles.
-Even now, Hattie will sometimes wake up in the middle of her nap.
+Even now, Hattie will sometimes wake up in the middle of her nap or at night.
 However, if we just give her time, 9 times out of 10 she goes back to sleep.
+It is important to note that when Hattie does this, she's happy or content– not crying.
+This was anything thing I loved about sleep training; I know when something is wrong because I know my child and her sleep habits.
+So, if Hattie wakes up crying, I know she needs me because she never does that.

 Our other sleep essentials: